 The News Forum

 The News Forum is a special forum that can act as an announcements tool for your Moodle course.
-It appears by default in the top section of your course and is related to the Latest News block.
+It appears by default in the top section of your course and is related to the Latest news block.
 Only instructors can post to the News Forum and comments are not allowed.
-By default, students receive an email of each announcement.
+By default, students receive an email copy of each announcement.

-Moodle can be set up to send email notifications to alert users of particular activities such as new posts in a discussion Forum.
+Moodle can be set up to send email notifications to alert users of particular activities such as new posts in a discussion forum.